St Augustine's CofE Primary School

 • Lesson templates, Prompt cards and How to videos ensure teachers all have a consistent approach and structure for each lesson.

-• The Reading Leader and SLT use the Audit and Prompt cards to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.
+• The Reading Leader and SLT use the monitoring and lesson templates to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.

 Ensuring reading for pleasure